-Process optimization can often prove to be a cumbersome process for managers..
-However, here are a few things that must be considered while optimizing a process to ensure sure-shot success of your next project.
+Process optimization can often prove to be a cumbersome process for managers.
+However, here are a few things that must be considered while optimizing a process to ensure the sure-shot success of your next project.

 1. Leadership Challenge

-Leading a team towards a successful project is no cakewalk.
+Leading a team toward a successful project is no cakewalk.
 Multiple teams, multiple tasks, multiple projects.
 Phew!

 Leadership comes in as you start allocating and executing project tasks.
 Why is it important?
 Lack of leadership derails the team from their direction or purpose.
 More importantly, it impacts your team’s willingness and engagement, heading for assured project failure.